al4/orlo-puppet/README.md

 ## Module Description

-This is fairly basic at present.
+This module is ver basic at present.
 It has only been tested on Debian, and assumes that the .deb is in a repo that is already in your sources (as Orlo currently does not host a Debian repository, you will need to add it to your own).

 Does not configure the database, as that would be prescriptive, both in terms of the database you use and how it is installed.